 What is actually happening relates to your hormones, and maybe some misconceptions of our biology.

 As the sun starts to set we start to produce melatonin – this hormone helps make us sleepy and turn our brains off, to go to sleep.
 Melatonin also helps boost prolactin (the hormone that helps us make milk).
 But the effects can take some time to start working.

-So overnight the melatonin helps boost prolactin and this is why many mothers often say they wake up quite engorged, but then their supply drops during the day, until they have ‘nothing’ left by the evening/bedtime.
+So overnight the melatonin helps boost prolactin and this is why many mothers often say they wake up quite engorged.
+But then their supply drops during the day, until they have ‘nothing’ left by the evening/bedtime.
 And so the baby feeds almost constantly from 4/5/6pm until 9/10/11pm or until the parents give the baby a bottle of milk, which they drink and then fall asleep – ergo, the mother doesn’t have enough milk in the evening and there must be something wrong with her.
-Or is there?

 I love Mother Nature – I think she got things right the majority of the time.
 Bottles, formula, and breast pumps are all man made items.
 These weren’t around hundreds or thousands of years ago.
 So why did Mother Nature do this to us?

 Here is my theory - because obviously I can’t ask Mother Nature what her reasoning was and I’m not an anthropologist, but I do have a keen interest in this area, so I’ve thought about this a lot, haha.

 Millennia ago we lived in hunter/gatherer communities.
 We did not have TV’s, or artificial lights, or the idea that we needed ‘me time’, or even ‘time’ as we know it today.